'Not dieting' can sound very simple in some respects. But it's more than telling yourself I'm not going back to Slimming World or WW.

 This is where Intuitive Eating can be so effective.
 I’ve explained the 10 principles of IE that you can read about here)

 IE is not a diet and it is not intended to be used as a method for losing weight (although I am seeing this happen on social media).
+If you see this.
+RUN AWAY!

 It is not possible to predict how a person's body will respond to IE. If someone has been restricting for a long time, they may see weight changes and possibly weight gain when they become more attuned to what their needs are.
+Some amy stay the same.
+Some may lose.

 BUT Intuitive Eaters are less likely to weight cycle which means their body will find their natural weight and be able to stay within a relative range with ease.